 However, if the company valuation decreases and a down round is on the cards, anti-dilution provisions allow this ratio to change.
 Usually, this means lowering the price at which investors’ preferred stock converts into common stock.
 This effectively increases the amount of common stock investors are entitled to receive in the event of an exit.

 Converting preferred stock to common stock can be an inflammatory issue for companies and investors.
 In May 2023, it was reported that Revolut investor SoftBank was seeking additional compensation in exchange for converting its preferred stock into common stock, after the Bank of England raised concerns about the number of different share classes on Revolut's cap table.

 The most common types of anti-dilution are full ratchet and weighted average (which can be broad or narrow – but we'll get to that).
 Full ratchet anti dilution is generally better for investors while weighted average is more founder-friendly.

 In the case of a full ratchet anti-dilution, investors get to retain almost the same percentage of your company as before the down-round.
 For that to be possible, the conversion price for the investors’ preferred shares has to be adjusted.

-For example, if investors in series A paid €2 per share and series B investors paid only €1 per share, the series A investors have the right to convert their shares at the new price of €1, given that they had full-ratchet protection.
-This means that each preferred share the series A investor holds now converts to 2 common shares, instead of only one.
+For example, if Series A investors paid €2 per share but a down round means Series B investors pay €1, the earlier investors would stand to lose 50% of their investment.
+However, if a full ratchet provision is in place, Series A investors have the right to convert their shares at the new, lower price of €1.
+This means that each preferred share the Series A investor holds now converts to two common shares, instead of only one.

 Even though many investors seek down-round protection, full ratchet isn’t very common in practice, and is only beneficial for the investor.